Linear Chern-Hopf-Thurston conjecture: Introduction

 These ideas were further pursued in \cite{AW}.
-Even though not explicitly stated, the following conjecture was expected to hold. \begin{conj} If $X$ is a complex projective manifold with large fundamental group, then $\chi(X, \sP)\geq 0$ for any perverse sheaves $\sP$ on $X$. \end{conj} In \cite{AW}, the above conjecture is proved when there exists a semisimple, almost faithful, cohomologically rigid representation $\pi_1(X)\to \GL(r, \C)$.
+Although not explicitly stated, the following conjecture was expected to hold. \begin{conj} If $X$ is a complex projective manifold with large fundamental group, then $\chi(X, \sP)\geq 0$ for any perverse sheaves $\sP$ on $X$. \end{conj} In \cite{AW}, the conjecture was proven when there exists a semisimple, almost faithful, cohomologically rigid representation $\pi_1(X)\to \GL(r, \C)$.
 Here we recall that a linear representation is called \emph{almost faithful} if the kernel of the representation is finite, and it is called \emph{cohomologically rigid}, if it has no nontrivial first order deformation.

-In this paper, we prove \Cref{Conj:AW} within a much broader framework: we merely require the existence of an almost faithful linear representation $\pi_1(X)\to \GL(r, K)$ over a field $K$ of arbitrary characteristic, without assuming semisimplity or cohomological ridigity of the representation.
+In this paper, we prove \Cref{Conj:AW} within a much broader framework: we require only the existence of an almost faithful linear representation $\pi_1(X)\to \GL(r, K)$ over a field $K$ of arbitrary characteristic, without assuming semisimplity or cohomological ridigity of the representation.